Items filtered by date: January 2024

 Newborns are a marvel of nature, but they can also exhibit a range of physical characteristics, including some common foot deformities.
 One of the most frequently encountered conditions is metatarsus adductus, where a baby's feet curve inward.
 This condition often corrects itself over time, but in severe cases, medical intervention may be required.
 Another common newborn foot deformity is congenital vertical talus, characterized by an upward bending of the foot's arch.
 This condition typically necessitates early treatment to ensure proper foot development.
 Clubfoot is another condition where the baby's feet point inward and downward, making it challenging for the child to walk.
 Fortunately, early intervention with casting and corrective footwear can help normalize the foot position.
 Understanding these common newborn foot deformities is essential, as early diagnosis and treatment can make a significant difference in a child's long-term foot health and overall well-being.
 Podiatrists play a vital role in addressing these issues and guiding parents through the necessary steps for proper management and treatment.
 If your child has a congenital foot deformity, it is strongly suggested that you seek the counsel of a podiatrist who can begin the correct treatment method.

 Congenital foot problems require immediate attention to avoid future complications.
-If you have any concerns, contact one of our doctors of Andrea Hyperbaric Wound Care & Podiatry Center.
+If you have any concerns, contact one of our doctors of Andrea Hyperbaric Wound Care & Health Center.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Congenital foot problems are deformities affecting the feet, toes, and/or ankles that children are born with.
 Some of these conditions have a genetic cause while others just happen.
 Some specific foot ailments that children may be born with include clubfeet, polydactyly/macrodactyly, and cleft foot.
 There are several other foot anomalies that can occur congenitally.
 What all of these conditions have in common is that a child may experience difficulty walking or performing everyday activities, as well as trouble finding footwear that fits their foot deformity.
 Some of these conditions are more serious than others.
 Consulting with a podiatrist as early as possible will help in properly diagnosing a child’s foot condition while getting the necessary treatment underway.